pacelliv/hardhat-deploy-tutorial/README.md

     })
 }

 module.exports.tags = ["token"] // this set up a tag so you can execute the script on its own.
+This will be useful at the moment of testing your contract.
 ```

 Not as mentioned in the comment, the name of the deployed contract is set to be the same name as the contract name: `Token`.
 You can also deploy different version of it by simply using a different name for it and declaring the source for that deployment, like this: